-Deliberately schedule an experience that will provoke a new way of seeing things or alter your routine.
+Deliberately schedule an experience that will provoke a new way of seeing things, or alter your routine.
 Go on a weekend break to an inspiring place.
 Try something you’ve always wanted to do – making stained glass, paragliding, a yoga weekend.
 Volunteer with a charity.
-And, because creative people love a busman’s holiday, sign up for a class or course or retreat in your area.
-Whatever you chose, you will be refreshed and invigorated and full of creative inspiration.
+And, because creative people love a busman’s holiday, sign up for a class or course or retreat in your chosen field.
+Whatever you choose, you will be refreshed and invigorated and full of creative inspiration.

 10. Schedule it in

 This is probably the most useful tip of all for being more creative: make time for it.
 You turn up at work, at the gym, for social engagements, so why not give your creative life the same value?
 It deserves it.
 Make a commitment to give yourself to regular creative time – perhaps one morning or evening a week when, no matter what, that is what you do.
 Some people swear by diaries or journalling, or doing morning pages, but it all adds up to the same thing: a regular commitment.
 Carve out a suitable timeslot and make it part of your routine.
 Nothing beats showing up for something to give it a chance of success, and that includes your creative life as much as any other aspect of existence.
 Doing it will also give you the opportunity to set weekly deadlines – and deadlines, as any working freelance creative will tell you, are the most effective way of all of consistently producing new work.